 The 5 Whys

 So how do you discover your why?
-Well, let me introduce to you the 5 Whys concept developed by Sakichi Toyoda, a Japanese inventor and industrialist who founded the Toyota motor company.
+Let me introduce the 5 Whys concept developed by Sakichi Toyoda, a Japanese inventor and industrialist who founded the Toyota motor company.
 The approach requires that ‘why’ be asked five times whenever a problem is encountered.
-Essentially, the answer to each ‘why’ forms the basis of the question that follows it.
-Explaining the system, engineer and ‘Father of the Toyota Production System’ Tallchi Ohno, said ‘By repeating why five times, the nature of the problem as well as its solution becomes clear.’
+Essentially, the answer to each ‘why’ forms the basis of the following question.
+Engineer and ‘Father of the Toyota Production System’ Tallchi Ohno explained the system, ‘By repeating why five times, the nature of the problem and its solution becomes clear.’

 What?
-A car manufacturer came up with a concept that you can use for self discovery?
-In fact, it is the same method that children use when trying to understand the world.
+A car manufacturer came up with a concept you can use for self-discovery.
+It is the same method children use to understand the world.
 Somehow, most of us have forgotten this skill.
-I have used this process for various aspects of my business: why I teach classes, why I mentor, why I present and create programs.
-I have also user it more recently in my Aqua Mentoring group, and with amazing results.
-Permit me to share my ‘whys’ with your so that you can see how to implement the system.
+I have used this process for various aspects of my business: why I teach classes, mentor, and present and create programs.
+Having also used it more recently in my Aqua Mentoring group, with excellent results.
+Permit me to share my ‘whys’ with you so that you can see how to implement the system.

 1. Why do I teach?

-Let this question sink in for a couple of minutes My response is ‘to encourage other people to move in ways that they enjoy’.
-Yes, nice and very politically correct.
-A lovely answer.
+Let this question sink in for a couple of minutes.
+My response is ‘to encourage other people to move in ways they enjoy’.
+Yes, friendly and very politically correct.
+That is a satisfying answer.
 But is it the real one?

-2. Why do I want to encourage people to move in ways that they enjoy?
+2. Why do I want to encourage people to move in ways they enjoy?

 Now it gets a little deeper.
-My response is ‘because I know that if people enjoy the exercise that they do, they will be more likely to continue it as a lifelong practice’.
+My response is, ‘because I know that if people enjoy their exercise, they will be more likely to continue it as a lifelong practice’.

 3. Why is it important to make it a lifelong practice?

-Because it was important for me to find something that I knew I could stick to and, crucially, enjoy.
+Because it was vital for me to find something I knew I could stick to and, crucially, enjoy.

-4. Why is it important for me to enjoy exercise?
+4. Why is it essential for me to enjoy exercise?

-Because growing up, exercise was not fun.
-I didn’t fit in at school, I wasn’t athletic and I was overweight.
+Growing up, exercise was not fun.
+I didn’t fit in at school, wasn’t athletic, and was overweight.
 PE was a horrible experience for me, and growing up in a small country town that celebrated individual sporting achievements, I didn’t feel like I fit in.

 5. Why is it important that I fit in?

-Because it felt like I belonged.
-When a small gym opened in our town, my dad got me a membership.
-For the first time I felt like I belonged somewhere, and I was encouraged and supported regardless of my ability.
-It was about my personal best, rather than competing against others.
+Because it felt like I belonged, my dad got me a membership when a small gym opened in our town.
+For the first time, I felt like I belonged somewhere and was encouraged and supported regardless of my ability.
+It was about my personal best rather than competing against others.

 Discovering this was a truly enlightening experience for me.
-When you dig deep enough, you will also discover your personal why, and it will empower you when it comes to the decisions you make moving forward.
+When you dig deep enough, you will also discover your personal why, empowering you regarding your decisions moving forward.
 When you have this clarity, your decisions won’t get muddled by things that don’t align with your why.
-Like a needle always pointing North on a compass, your why will be your guide.
-Try it out with a colleague and also have them ask you the 5 Whys: it is so much more potent when you are both witnesses to each other’s why.
+Like a needle always pointing North on a compass, your why will guide you.
+Try it out with a colleague and have them ask you the 5 Whys: it is much more potent when you are both witnesses to each other’s why.